sharkutilities/py2excel/README.md

 ### Fiscal Year

 The project is inspired from the [`fiscalyear`](https://pypi.org/project/fiscalyear/) library hosted in PyPI.
 The script provides ready-made functions to users who wants to convert dates to- and from- calendar to financial year and vice-versa.
+The following functions/methods are available:

+#### Function: `fiscalYear` | Release Date 21-05-2024

 <div align = "center">